MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debug-using-visual-studio.md

 	</tbody>
 </table>

+> [!NOTE]
->**Note**: If you are using Windows 7, you can develop apps for Android and iOS, but not for Windows or Windows Phone.
+> If you are using Windows 7, you can develop apps for Android and iOS, but not for Windows or Windows Phone.
 To run the app on Windows Server 2012 R2, you must enable the **Desktop Experience** option.

 In this section: